Saturday, November 8, 2014

 “Uh, Bev, Can it be taped somewhere closer?
 And if not, would I have to be there at a specific time?” he asked, and I realized I had my work cut out for me.

 “It would take place at the Saturday Night Live studios in New York”, I replied.
 “In New York City.
-And, um, no, it's actually a live show.”
+And, ah, no, it's actually a live show.”

 “When would they want me to be there?” he asked.

-“Uhm, next Saturday," I said, trying to cover all bases, as I thought he might have meant 'what time'.
-"You would have to get to them around 9 pm, and you would be finished at 12:30 am.
+“Uhm, next Saturday," I said, and trying to cover all bases, as I thought he might have meant 'what time,' I added, "You would get to them at 9 pm, and leave by 12:30 am.
 Let me look at the calendar and give you the exact…”

 But he was already yelling back down the stairs to Carol, who was most likely in the living room at her own computer, across the hall and down a half stairway from Noam’s office in their split-level home, or perhaps in the kitchen around the corner from that.

-By now I was convinced that Noam had probably never watched Saturday Night Live, or if he did sit with the kids to watch, he was probably writing a lecture in his head at the same time.
-He had to be very careful when the kids wanted his attention, because if they saw him moving his hands, as he always did when writing a lecture in his head, they would ask indignantly, “Are you writing something, or listening to me?”
+By now I was convinced that Noam had probably never watched Saturday Night Live, or if he had watched it with the kids, he was probably writing a lecture in his head at the same time.
+He had to be careful when his children wanted his attention, because if they saw him moving his hands, as he always did when thinking, they would ask indignantly, “Are you writing something, or listening to me?”